-Front Royal sets at the northern end of Skyline Drive one of the premier motorcycling destinations on the east coast.
-Thousands of motorcyclists pass through Front Royal on their way to Skyline Drive or to parts unknow as they leave the Drive.
+Front Royal is set at the northern end of Skyline Drive, one of the premier motorcycling destinations on the east coast.
+Thousands of motorcyclists pass through Front Royal on their way to Skyline Drive or to parts unknown as they leave the National Park.
 At most they spend a night in town before heading on their way.

 Fort Valley was first surveyed by George Washington in 1748.
 Washington would later make plans for Fort Valley to be his winter retreat, had the revolutionary army been defeated, as it has a lot of natural defensive features.